-This program provides training and certification of the technical skills for students studying Biology, Marine Biology, Environmental Science and Chemistry.
-The mastery of these skills will make graduates more competitive for graduate programs and jobs in the biomedical research, biotech and pharmaceutical industries.
-Our students will receive interdisciplinary training and will examine the genetic materials that control the structure and behaviors of living organisms.
+This Program is designed to provide training and certification of the technical skills of Majors in Biology, Marine Biology, Environmental Sciences and Chemistry.
+The emphasis on mastery of these skills will make them more competitive for graduate programs and jobs in the biomedical research and the biotech and pharmaceutical industries.
+Students with a broad and interdisciplinary training can become leaders and positive contributors to modern society.
+Scientific knowledge is a point in which we can now examine and change the genetic material that controls the structure and behaviors of living organisms.
 Biotechnology is revolutionizing industry, medicine, agriculture and aquaculture.
-Students who simultaneously complete this program of study along with their undergraduate major, will graduate with a bachelor's degree as well as a certificate in Biotechnology.
+A Biotechnology certificate at Roger Williams University will offer successful students a credential that will make them attractive candidates for a wide range of technical positions in industry and biomedical research.

 |BIO||103||Biology I and Lab|